-This Prospectus constitutes a part of a Registration Statement on Form S-1 filed by the company with the Commission under the Securities Act of 1933, as amended (the "Securities Act"), in connection with the Common Stock Offering.
-This Prospectus does not contain all of the information set forth in the Registration Statement, certain parts of which are omitted in accordance with the rules and regulations of the Commission, and reference is hereby made to the Registration Statement and to the exhibits thereto for further information with respect to the Company and the Common Stock.
-The Company also has filed a Registration Statement on Form S-1 with the Commission under the Securities Act in connection with the Capital Securities Offering.
-Reference is made to such Registration Statement and to the exhibits thereto for further information with respect to the Capital Securities Offering.
+This Prospectus constitutes a part of a Registration Statement on Form S-1 filed by the company with the Commission under the Securities Act of 1933, as amended (the "Securities Act"), in connection with the Capital Securities Offering.
+This Prospectus does not contain all of the information set forth in the Registration Statement, certain parts of which are omitted in accordance with the rules and regulations of the Commission, and reference is hereby made to the Registration Statement and to the exhibits thereto for further information with respect to the Company, the Trust and the Capital Securities.
+The Company also has filed a Registration Statement on Form S-1 with the Commission under the Securities Act in connection with the Common Stock Offering.
+Reference is made to such Registration Statement and to the exhibits thereto for further information with respect to the Common Stock Offering.
 The foregoing Registration Statements can be inspected and copied at prescribed rates at the Commission, or accessed via EDGAR, in the manner set forth above.

-SUMMARY
+PROSPECTUS SUMMARY

 THE FOLLOWING SUMMARY IS QUALIFIED IN ITS ENTIRETY, AND SHOULD BE READ IN CONJUNCTION WITH, THE MORE DETAILED INFORMATION, RISK FACTORS AND FINANCIAL STATEMENTS, INCLUDING THE RELATED NOTES, APPEARING ELSEWHERE IN THIS PROSPECTUS.
-UNLESS OTHERWISE INDICATED, ALL INFORMATION IN THIS PROSPECTUS ASSUMES (I) NO EXERCISE OF OUTSTANDING EMPLOYEE STOCK OPTIONS TO PURCHASE AN AGGREGATE OF SHARES OF COMMON STOCK AS OF MARCH 31, 1997 AND (II) THE OVER-ALLOTMENT OPTIONS GRANTED TO THE COMMON STOCK UNDERWRITERS HAVE NOT BEEN EXERCISED.
+UNLESS OTHERWISE INDICATED, ALL INFORMATION IN THIS PROSPECTUS ASSUMES NO EXERCISE OF OUTSTANDING EMPLOYEE STOCK OPTIONS TO PURCHASE AN AGGREGATE OF SHARES OF COMMON STOCK AS OF MARCH 31, 1997.